gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 The first 3% of pay that you contribute will be matched dollar-for-dollar; the next 2% will be matched at 50 cents on the dollar.
 Contributions above 5% of your pay will not be matched.
 If you stop making regular employee contributions, your matching contributions will also stop.

-If you are FERS or BRS, your Agency/Service Matching Contributions are based on the total amount of money (traditional and Roth) that you contribute each pay period.
+If you're FERS or BRS, your Agency/Service Matching Contributions are based on the total amount of money (traditional and Roth) that you contribute each pay period.
 All agency/service contributions are deposited into your traditional balance.

 ## Catch-up Contributions
 Starting in the year you turn 50, you may be eligible to make catch-up